 Sailing the high seas is exciting, but it can be tricky business.
 That’s why boat insurance is a valuable consideration, to help protect against any possible perils your vessel might face.
 Your boat insurance gives you peace of mind so you can fully enjoy your time out on the water.
 But boat insurance doesn’t cover anything and everything.
 Being aware of your boat insurance policy exclusions can help ensure that you operate and maintain your boat appropriately, as well as choose the right insurance coverage for your needs, so you don’t get stuck with a damaged boat and astronomical expenses.

 In fact, most basic boat insurance policies have exclusions.
 This means there are certain scenarios that are “excluded” and your boat insurance will not step in to provide coverage in those instances.
+FInd out more about 9 common boat insurance exclusions below.

 What are the most common boat insurance exclusions to be aware of?